valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-backend-libraries.md

 * **FormFieldDataResolver supports method**

-  FormFieldDataResolver `supports(externalFormFieldType: ExternalFormFieldType)` was deprecated and is replaced with `supports(externalFormFieldType: String)`.
+  FormFieldDataResolver `supports(ExternalFormFieldType externalFormFieldType)` was deprecated and is replaced with `supports(String externalFormFieldType)`.

 * **Deprecation2**